shantoroy/shantoroy.github.io/_posts/2023-04-30-awk-linux-command-for-log-extraction-and-analysis.md

 ---
 Hi there!!! 👋

-It's the 20th day of the `#100dayschallenge`, and today I will discuss  ... in SRE.
+It's the 20th day of the `#100dayschallenge`, and today I will discuss  the linux `awk` command for log extraction and analysis in SRE.

 ...